Welcome to Digging In

 How did I become a storyteller of women’s courageous deeds?

 The seeds were planted in my former corporate life.
 Back in the day when I was a senior marketing executive, I managed brilliant teams that researched discrete groups of people.
 We dug into why Boomers, Gen Xers and Millennials carry different worldviews.
-How differing values between women and men transfer into distinct decision-making styles.
+What differing values between women and men transfer into distinct decision-making styles.
 And how the history of one’s racial group lives on and affects the present.
 Throughout these studies, identifying the historical events that shaped group identities, and learning to see the world through others’ perspectives, was eye-popping.

 I realized that there is so much more beyond the official historical record.
 So often, it simply regurgitates the status quo for that time, leaving out and even erasing voices outside the dominant group.
 Among these are stories of brave women’s actions.